Community Food Guide

 WIC (Women, Infants and Children) supports pregnant women and children under 5 years of age.
 It’s a great way to get healthy fruit, vegetables, grains and dairy for mothers, babies and children.

 Meal programs for children and youth may be available from June to August when school is not in session.
+Text "Food" to 877877 to get connected to meals in your area.

 Quick help is available such as food pantries and soup kitchens that can fill in gaps between other food assistance programs.